 3.9 3.9.2 Assessment of non-complying performance standards Performance standard Guidance on the assessment of resource consents 1.
 Light spill - where the limit is exceeded by greater than 25% Noise - where the limit is exceeded by 5dB LAeq (15 min) or more Relevant guidance from other sections (priority considerations): a.
 See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects related to public health and safety.
-2. Setback from National Grid Relevant guidance from other sections: a.
-See Section 5.10 for guidance on the assessment of resource consents in relation to Objective 5.2.X and effects related to the operation, maintenance, upgrading and development of the National Grid.
-3. Hazard exclusion areas (swale mapped area) (Rule 11.3.1.1) Relevant guidance from other sections (priority considerations): a.
+2. Setback from National Grid Relevant guidance from other sections (priority considerations): a.
+See Section 5.10 for guidance on the assessment of resource consents in relation to Objective 5.2.2 and effects related to the efficient and effective operation of network utilities and public health and safety.
+3. Hazard exclusion areas (Rule 11.3.1.1) - Swale mapped area Relevant guidance from other sections (priority considerations): a.
 See Section 11.7 for guidance on the assessment of resource consents in relation to Objective 11.2.1 and effects related to risk from natural hazards.